F4bbi/my-digital-garden/src/site/notes/👨🏼‍💻 Coding/📝 Cracking the Coding Interview/Chapter 1/Problem 6 - String Compression.md

 - **Space complexity:** $O(c)$ (where _c_ is the number of character sequences)

 >[!warning] Be careful!
->In C++ strings are mutable, so the performance considerations of strings concatenation are less of a concern.
+>C++ strings are mutable, so the performance considerations of strings concatenation are less of a concern.
 >However, in other languages like Java, strings are immutable so using the + operator will create a new instance of the string on each iteration.
 In this case, the time complexity would be $O(s + c^2)$.
 >For more details see [[👨🏼‍💻 Coding/🏗 Data Structures/StringBuilder\|StringBuilder]].